 This is great because who doesn’t like browser games?
 Unreal has browser export of poor quality, if not discontinued.
 Unity browser export is satisfying and even huge games don’t lag.

 Huge community is another great benefit.
-Unity, according to Google Trends and many other sources, has a developer community about 20 times bigger than Unreal.
+Unity, according to Google Trends and many other sources, has a community about 20 times bigger than Unreal.

 Ton Of Tutorials